charlotte-ngs/charlotte-ngs.github.io/_posts/2015-08-24-EclipseCdtXcodeAlt.md

 ---
-title:  Eclipse CDT As Alternative To XCode On The Mac
+title:  "Eclipse CDT As Alternative To XCode On The Mac"
-author:  Peter von Rohr
+author:  "Peter von Rohr"
-date:  24 August 2015
+date: "2015-08-24"
 layout: post
 comments: True
 output: